Network Infrastructures and Cyber-Security

 The research group has the following areas of strength:

-- Pervasive & Cloud technologies: Members of the group are actively researching next generation architectures and systems for large-scale systems.
+- Pervasive and Cloud technologies: Members of the group are actively researching next generation architectures and systems for large-scale systems.
 Current work focuses on middleware technologies, new programming paradigms for efficient large-scale distributed systems, embedded systems, linked data, cloud security and software systems

 - Security and Trust-based systems: Members of the group are investigating novel methods of cloud security, communication and privacy issues, trust-based and trust-provenance systems, as well as information, network and database security